andrerferrer/geocoder-without-address-no-create/README.md

 # GOAL

-This is a demo to show-case how to implement the `geocoder` gem in a model, adding the coordinates according to the address.
+This is a demo to show-case how to geocode with no `address` but with street, city, zip and country as individual columns.

 This demo was created from [this other one](https://github.com/andrerferrer/geocoder-gem#goal)